Thirrian/sonarr-pp-prune/README.md

 Not necessarily by me.
 Just things I'd like to be better.
 - Turn the unmonitor option into a parameter, so it can be enabled/disabled for each prune group as required.
 - Clean up fugly code.
+- Verify if a tag is used?
+It will be a matter of time before someone unleashes this on their entire library because they didn't specify a tag.
+Idea: check if series is tagged with `prunex`.
+If going this route, might as well parse out the number from the tag so the script becomes generic.
+How to handle unmonitor flag then?